 How Realistic are Your Ideas?

 When you’re looking at doing a remodel, stop and think about how realistic your ideas might be.
 If you’re putting your home up for sale, it’s probably not a good idea to add a new room to the house or build an entire garage.
 Keep the ideas for renovation to what’s necessary, not what you wish you would have had when you were living in the home.
-It’s always a good idea to learn more about renovations before you really get into your project – there are great online sources that will teach you more about your ideas and the materials you use, which will in turn tell you if your renovation ideas are realistic, and adding French antiques to your decor could really help improving the looks and design of a home.
+It’s always a good idea to learn more about renovations before you really get into your project – there are great online sources that will teach you more about your ideas and the materials you use, which will in turn tell you if your renovation ideas are realistic.

 What’s the Timeline for Renovating?